lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 In terms of spee.ch site performance, the publishing function has been running without a hitch over the last 2 weeks after the team implemented a few patches to deal with wallet issues.
 Currently, publishes take about 15-20 seconds but we are hoping to get that number close to 5 seconds with additional refactoring and enhancements to the publishing process.

 ### Protocol - Wallet Server and Client Development Efforts
 We’ve found that elements of the LBRY wallet (LBRYum) and LBRY wallet server (LBRYum-server) are causing bottlenecks with claim resolution and publishing - two functions that are widely used throughout the LBRY app experience.
 Claim resolution occurs between the client and server to make sure that claim data is read correctly from the blockchain.
-Publishing is the process by which a claim id is generated and broadcast to the network - something the spee.ch server has been struggling with since there is lots of publishing activity.
+Publishing is the process by which a claim ID is generated and broadcast to the network - something the spee.ch server has been struggling with since there is lots of publishing activity.

-In order to fix the client issue, the lbryum framework is being re-written into the LBRY daemon with performance and stability in mind.
+In order to fix the client issue, the LBRYum framework is being re-written into the LBRY daemon with performance and stability in mind.
 On the server side, we are migrating away from the Electrum code base and into [ElectrumX](https://github.com/kyuupichan/electrumx) which will bring numerous performance and stability enhancements.
 There is significant development and testing to be done in both areas and we believe this will result in a much better App and protocol experience.

 ### Blockchain - Preparing for a Hardfork
 There are two major changes/fixes to the LBRY blockchain in the pipeline that will require a hard fork of the network.
 Neither of these changes are controversial - both will improve the functionality of the blockchain.
 Our goal is to announce these at the end of April and allow for another month or two before the hardfork code will activate so that exchanges, miners and other services have time to update.